marcrow/redview/README.md

 ### How to pimp the web interface
 In the /export/web/.env file you can change the css for the web page (may you want to switch to light mode), or add restricted files and directory.

+## How it will works (in the future)
+In addition of the current usage, redview will be able to automatically update modification from the original working directory.
+Search based on tags set in yaml at the the top of md files.
+Update your sql db from your md note and vice versa.

 __document under construction...__